create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **inverse** (): SFMatrix4d/f

-Returns a SFMatrix whose value is the inverse of this object.
+Returns an SFMatrix whose value is the inverse of this object.

 #### **transpose** (): SFMatrix4d/f

-Returns a SFMatrix4d/f whose value is the transpose of this object.
+Returns an SFMatrix4d/f whose value is the transpose of this object.

 #### **multLeft** (*matrix: SFMatrix4d/f*): SFMatrix4d/f

-Returns a SFMatrix4d/f whose value is the object multiplied by the passed *matrix* on the left.
+Returns an SFMatrix4d/f whose value is the object multiplied by the passed *matrix* on the left.

 #### **multRight** (*matrix: SFMatrix4d/f*): SFMatrix4d/f

-Returns a SFMatrix4d/f whose value is the object multiplied by the passed *matrix* on the right.
+Returns an SFMatrix4d/f whose value is the object multiplied by the passed *matrix* on the right.

 #### **multVecMatrix** (*vector: SFVec3d/f*): SFVec3d/f

-Returns a SFVec3d/f whose value is the object multiplied by the passed row *vector*.
+Returns an SFVec3d/f whose value is the object multiplied by the passed row *vector*.

 <x3d-script-area name="X3D ECMAScript Example: SFMatrix4f multVecMatrix">
 <pre>